lola-tech/handbook/content/index.md

 * Suggest limiting the number of mentees to 3 at any time
 * You may suggest activities for your mentee to take on between sessions, do this sparingly and be respectful of their time.
 It is not a mentor's role to set or mark homework.
-* Take a look at the collection of mentoring resources (link) and consider seeking a mentor of your own, especially if this is new to you.
+* Get involved in \`#cop-mentoring\` - this is a skill which you'll need to develop.
 * Try to learn something from your mentee

 Guidance for mentees:

 It is for you to set the agenda, with the guidance of your mentor.
 Be sure to arrive at each session with a topic in mind for discussion.

-Reading list:

-How to apply to be a mentor:
+How to apply to be a mentor: just post a message in \`#cop-mentoring\` indicating your willingness.

 ### 👩‍🌾 Scrum Masters